 Obey the speed limits and never travel faster than your skill level allows.
 If your skill level does not allow you to travel at a certain speed, refrain from traveling on roads where the flow of traffic moves at that speed.

 Obey all traffic laws and use hand signals.
 A scooter/moped is a motorized vehicle, thus you are subject to all the same laws as cars.
+In Tacoma, Razor E-Scooters may be ridden in bike lanes, on sidewalks, or on roads with a speed limit of less than or equal to 25 MPH.

 Use your headlight, even during the day.